Amanda Palmer: 2015–2018: You Got Me Singing, I Can Spin a Rainbow, and Patreon

 On March 3, 2015, Amanda began soliciting financial support on the crowdfunding platform Patreon.

 Palmer spoke at the 2015 Hay Festival about the prospect of reconciling art and motherhood.
 The talk was recorded for the BBC Radio 4 series Four Thought and broadcast on June 21, 2015.
 Also in 2015, she served as a judge for The 14th Annual Independent Music Awards.
 During the first months of 2016, she released the completely Patreon-funded song "Machete", and a David Bowie tribute EP, entitled Strung Out In Heaven: A Bowie String Quartet Tribute.

-Amanda Palmer collaborated with her father, Jack Palmer, to record an album entitled You Got Me Singing.
+Palmer collaborated with her father, Jack Palmer, to record an album entitled You Got Me Singing.
 They performed concerts in July 2016 in support of the album.

 Amanda Palmer collaborated with Legendary Pink Dots frontman Edward Ka-Spel to record an album, I Can Spin a Rainbow.
 The duo toured in May and June 2017 in support of the album, backed by Legendary Pink Dots' former violin player Patrick Q. Wright.